binaryage/totalspaces-web/faq.md

 Use this command at the command line:

-defaults write com.binaryage.TotalSpaces transitionSpeed 115
+<code>defaults write com.binaryage.TotalSpaces transitionSpeed 115</code>

 then restart TotalSpaces.